 Contrary to what most people think, Goa is not a Christian dominated state.
-It actually has sixty five percent of its population practicing Hinduism.
+It actually has sixty-five percent of its population practicing Hinduism.
 Numerous temples dot the place.
-The city of Ponda, specially, has a number of temples in and around its area.
+The city of Ponda, especially, has a number of temples in and around its area.
 Agreed that the temples are far from the coastal area (where most of the tourists go), yet that does not take away from them the fact that they make for an interesting visit.
-A lot about Goa’s history is bundled up in the history of these temples.
+A lot of Goa’s history is bundled up in the history of these temples.

-The most important temples include Shri Mangueshi, Sri Mahalsa, Shri Laxmi Narsimha, Shanta Durga, Shri Naguesh, Ramnath, Mahadev temple.
+The most important temples include Shri Mangueshi, Sri Mahalsa, Shri Laxmi Narasimha, Shanta Durga, Shri Naguesh, Ramnath, Mahadev temple.

-Shri Mahalsa Temple was built to honour the female form of lord Vishnu, Mohini.
+Shri Mahalsa Temple was built to honor the female form of Lord Vishnu, Mohini.
 The surrounding areas of the temples exude tranquility and peace.
-The highlight of the temple is the 12.5 metre high brass oil lamp which is considered largest in the world.
+The highlight of the temple is the 12.5-meter high brass oil lamp which is considered largest in the world.
 The lamp is illuminated during all major festivals spreading a beauty that captivates one and all.

-Shri Laxmi Narsimha Temple honours Lord Vishnu along with his wife, Goddess Laxmi.
-Paintings and Carvings showing Sri Narsimha Purana adorn the temple and attract tourists along with an ancient tank that has amiable surroundings.
-The temple, usually, does not permit non believers inside but sometimes the priest does make an exception.
+Shri Laxmi Narasimha Temple honors Lord Vishnu along with his wife, Goddess Laxmi.
+Paintings and Carvings showing Sri Narasimha Purana adorn the temple and attract tourists along with an ancient tank that has amiable surroundings.
+The temple, usually, does not permit non-believers inside but sometimes the priest does make an exception.

 Shantadurga temple is dedicated to two forms of Goddess Parvati – the aggressive and peaceful.
 The aggressive and violent form is that of Goddess Durga while the peaceful form is of Goddess Shanta.
 Together the two form give the temple its name.
-Highlight of the temple include image of goddess Shantadurga, a five storey lamp, a big tank and an Agrashala.
+The highlight of the temple includes an image of goddess Shantadurga, a five storey lamp, a big tank and an Agrashala.

 There are many Hindu temples bestowed in Goa that have a modern architecture as compared to the rest of India.
-The temples of Goa are known for their distinctive structural design, spaciousness and peaceful atmosphere that are unique from other Indian temples.
-Some of the famous Goa temples are:
+The temples of Goa are known for their distinctive structural design, spaciousness and peaceful atmosphere that is unique from other Indian temples.
+Some of the famous Hindu Temples to visit in Goa are:

 Sri Devaki Krishna Temple